staticlibs/staticlib_config/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

-This project contains a number of headers to detect operating system and to add features missed on some platforms.
+This project contains a number of helper macros (detect operating system etc).

 This library is header-only and has no dependencies.